-Warning type Behavior Automatic warning Clear automatically if the fault condition that generated the message goes away.
-You can also acknowledge automatic warnings without waiting for them to clear automatically.
-Manual warning Require you to acknowledge them before you can proceed with configuring or operating the Conext XW+.
-Manual warnings are usually in the form of a Yes/No question that you may acknowledge by pressing the Enter button on the Xanbus SCP for Yes and the Exit button for No. Refer to the Xanbus Conext System Control Panel Owner's Guide for more information.
+Warning type Behavior Manual warning Require you to acknowledge them before you can proceed with configuring or operating the Conext XW+.
+Manual warnings are usually in the form of a Yes/No question that you may acknowledge by pressing the Enter button on the Conext SCP for Yes and the Exit button for No. Refer to the Conext System Control Panel Owner's Guide for more information.